barryclark/jekyll-now/_posts/2017-1-20-bootstrap_main_page.md

 </body>
 ```

+There are other ways to input user data, such as the &lt;input> tag.
+This is usually for smaller inputs.
+For multi-line inputs, you want to use &lt;textarea>

 By convention, HTML commands are from the browser's point of view.
 Thus a GET command is the browser getting data from the webpage and a POST command is the browser (i.e. the Internet user) posting data.
 If it were from the website's point of view it might be called PROVIDE and RECEIVE.